ravikumarsplunk/Splunk-Soc-Botsv3-Raw-Dataset/README.md

 This dataset contains evidence captured during actual computer security incidents, or from realistic lab recreations of security incidents.
 As such, the dataset **may** contain profanity, slang, vulgar expressions, and/or generally offensive terminology.
 The authors believe that the educational benefits of preserving the realism of the dataset outweigh the risk of offending some users.
 If the possibility of encountering this type of offensive material is a concern to you or to any audience with whom you plan to share the dataset, please stop now and do not continue.

 ## Authors
-Written in 2018 by Ryan Kovar, David Herrald, James Brodsky, John Stoner, Jim Apger, David Veuve, Lily Lee, and Matt Valites
+Written in 2018 by Ryan Kovar, David Herrald, James Brodsky, John Stoner, Jim Apger, David Veuve, Lily Lee, and Matt Valites.

 ## Copyright and License
 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
 This software is distributed